LoveCommunity/love.dart/README.md

     },);
 ```

-We can use `onRun` operator to make it cleaner:
+We can use `onRun` operator instead:

 ```diff
     ...